 Hayan Charara (www.hayancharara.com) is a poet, children’s book author, essayist, and editor and nominated Marilyn Nelson for the NSK Prize.
 His poetry books are Something Sinister (2016), The Sadness of Others (2006), and The Alchemist’s Diary (2001).
 His children’s book, The Three Lucys (2016), received the New Voices Award Honor, and he edited Inclined to Speak (2008), an anthology of contemporary Arab American poetry.
 With Fady Joudah, he is also a series editor of the Etel Adnan Poetry Prize.
 His honors include a literature fellowship from the National Endowment for the Arts, the Lucille Joy Prize in Poetry from the University of Houston creative writing program, the John Clare Prize, and the Arab American Book Award.
 Born in Detroit in 1972 to Arab immigrants, he currently teaches in the Honors College at the University of Houston.
 He is married, with two children.

-Jeanette Davidson is a professor and director of the African & African American Studies program at the University of Oklahoma and a faculty member in the Anne & Henry Zarrow School of Social Work.
+Jeanette Davidson is a professor in the African & African American Studies program at the University of Oklahoma and a faculty member in the Anne & Henry Zarrow School of Social Work.
 The author of African American Studies (2010), Dr. Davidson’s research focuses generally on topics related to race and clinical practice and race and education, and she has published widely in these areas.
 Davidson is a member of the executive board of the Southwest Center for Human Relations Studies, a board member of the Institute of the Black World 21st Century, and a board member of the National Council for Black Studies.
 Davidson serves a number of community organizations in Oklahoma, including Public Strategies and It’s My Community, organizations that work with the most economically challenged African Americans in the state of Oklahoma.

 An associate professor of modern dance at the University of Oklahoma, Austin Hartel has led a distinguished career as a dancer and choreographer.
 Hartel was co-choreographer and a soloist for five years with Pilobolus Dance Theater, making appearances worldwide and on television, twice on the Tonight Show with Johnny Carson.
 In 1989 he left Pilobolus to found, with Lisa Dalton, Dalton-Hartel Dance.
 Hartel has danced with, among others, the José Limón Dance Company, Dances We Dance, the Frank Holder Dance Company, the Opera Company of Philadelphia, Peter Pucci Plus Dancers, and Tandy Beal.
 Hartel’s choreographic commissions include works for Company Teatro Nuovo of Turin, Italy, Akasha Dance Company in Chicago, the National Ballet of Surinam, the Sylvia and Danny Kaye Playhouse in New York City, and the New Arts Festival in Fort Myers, Florida.
 Hartel joined the faculty of the OU School of Dance in 2001.

-Karlos K. Hill (karloskhill.com) is an associate professor of African & African American Studies at the University of Oklahoma.
+Karlos K. Hill (karloskhill.com) is an associate professor and director of African & African American Studies at the University of Oklahoma.
 Dr. Hill is also the founding director of the African & African American Studies Distinguished Lecture Series at the university.
 A frequent commentator on issues of race, equity, and social justice, his weekly podcast, Tapestry: A Conversation About Race and Culture, has a global following.
 His core research aim is to uncover the various ways in which racial violence has been central to the black experience in America.
 His books include Beyond the Rope: The Impact of Lynching on Black Culture and Memory (2016) and The Murder of Emmett Till: A Graphic History, forthcoming from Oxford University Press.
 Hill has been awarded several prestigious fellowships and grants and is heavily involved in community outreach and engagement.

 Roxanne Lyst is an assistant professor of modern dance at the University of Oklahoma.
 A native of Annapolis, Maryland, she began her professional dance training in Washington DC under the mentorship of Alfred Dove and Adrian Bolton.
 She continued her studies at the Jacob’s Pillow Dance Festival and as a fellowship student at the Ailey School.
 Lyst has been a member of AILEY II, the Philadelphia Dance Company, and the Alvin Ailey American Dance Theater.
 She has toured nationally and internationally performing works choreographed by Alvin Ailey, Judith Jamison, Robert Battle, Twyla Tharp, Ulysses Dove, Lar Lubavitch, Paul Taylor, Ron Brown, Mauro Bigonzetti, Alonzo King, and many more.
 She has performed independently with Hope Boykin Dance, DANCE IQUAL, and Waheed Works.
 She received her master of fine arts from Hollins University in 2013.